 Petrol heads, bikers, hikers, canoeists and mountain-lovers: DON’T tell anyone about this part of Slovenia!

 Every year we travel back from Bratislava to the UK in our lovely camper, Peaches.
 Here is something for all petrol heads or bikers out there.
-But don’t tell anyone else!
+But still don’t tell anyone else!

 San Baronto, Tuscany, Italy.